 First, there’s a sense in which both are easy money.
-A client of mine writes a blog about football.
+A client of ours writes a blog about football.
 People come to read his blog and enjoy the photos, and they can also buy tickets to the game.
 It’s a convenience for his readers, Ticketmaster makes a bit of money, and my client makes a little bit of money, too.
 It’s a side venture, not his day job, and he enjoys it.
 Easy money.

 When I was a student, I made a little money by modeling.
 I worked for commercial artists who needed models for their work, and when I say I worked for them, I was basically standing or sitting around.
 It was easy money.

 There’s something else that affiliate marketing and modeling have in common: most people don’t make much money with either one.
 Most people, in fact, give up, the same way I gave up modeling as soon as I developed some other skills.
 Those who stick with it generally keep their day jobs, enjoy it, and earn enough with it to support their hobby.
 Some — those who work hard at it — earn a comfortable living.
 A very few make a lot of money that way.